 For Your Heart, Eat Fish Or Take Pills?
-A Dose Of This Drug Equals 8 Salmon Servings
+Now There's A Drug Equal To 8 Salmon Servings

 By comparison, the prescription drug, at a dose of 4 grams a day — delivers much more fish oil.
 Mozaffarian says people with elevated triglycerides benefit from the higher doses.
 "The more you take, the more triglycerides are lowered," he says.

-(Mozaffarian is involved in separate clinical trials of different omega-3 and fish oil drugs and receives honorarium payments from the Cleveland Clinic Foundation)
+(Mozaffarian is involved in separate clinical trials of different omega-3 and fish oil drugs and receives honorarium payments from the Cleveland Clinic Foundation.)

-In addition to delivering a higher dose, medical experts say a prescription formulation of fish oil may be more reliable than a dietary supplement.
+In addition to delivering a higher dose, some medical experts say a prescription formulation of fish oil may be more reliable than a dietary supplement.

 "Pharmaceutical drugs are regulated by the FDA, so the manufacturing has to meet high standards, so you can be sure that when you take it you are getting the amount listed on the label, and it is safe and free of impurities," says Cecilia Low Wang, another member of the FDA advisory panel and a professor of medicine at the University of Colorado School of Medicine.